T-ara: T-ara N4

-On April 12, 2013, Core Contents Media announced the launch of the group's first sub-unit, T-ara N4 (티아라 엔포), standing for "T-ara Brand New 4", consisting of four members: Jiyeon, Eunjung, Hyomin, and Areum.
-T-ara had previously tried sub-units with the promotions of their sixth Japanese single "Bunny Style!", in which the B-sides were sung by units of two and three members; however, this was their first time doing formal unit activities.
+On April 12, 2013, Core Contents Media announced the launch of the group's first sub-unit, T-ara N4, standing for "T-ara Brand New 4", and consisting of four members: Jiyeon, Eunjung, Hyomin, and Areum.
+T-ara had previously tried sub-units with the promotions of their sixth Japanese single "Bunny Style!", in which the B-sides were sung by units of two and three members.
+However, this was their first time doing formal unit activities.
 The group's debut song, "Jeon Won Diary" (전원일기; Jeon-won Ilgi), was inspired by the 1980s drama of the same name.
-Produced by Duble Sidekick, it is a "funky and intense" dance song with elements of hip-hop. with the main motif of "Jeon Won Diary" being about breaking away from the same everyday routine.
+Produced by Duble Sidekick, it is a "funky and intense" dance song with elements of hip-hop.
+The main motif of "Jeon Won Diary" was about breaking away from the same everyday routine.
 T-ara N4's extended play, Jeon Won Diary, and the music video for the title track were released on April 29, 2013.